mussa-shirazi-imply/imply-kubernetes/README.md

 ```

-## Step2: Create NGINX ingress controller
+## Step 2: Create NGINX ingress controller

-apply the follow command to deploy the Nginx Ingress controller
+Apply the following command to deploy the NGINX Ingress controller:

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/deploy.yaml

 ```

-you need to wait minute or two for the pods `ingress-nginx` namespace
+You need to wait a minute or two for the pods in the `ingress-nginx` namespace.

 ```
  kubectl get pods -n ingress-nginx

 ```

 ```